Pemberton Heights, Austin, Texas: Hartford Park

 In 2016 the Pemberton Heights Neighborhood Association and the City of Austin formed a partnership in an effort to formally create a park in the half-acre green space found at the intersection of Hartford Rd, Jefferson St, and Ethridge Ave (1602 Ethridge Ave).
 The $350,000 needed for the park infrastructure was funded through private donations, and was used to fence in the area as well as add playscapes and landscaping to the park.
 The park officially opened on Mother's Day in 2018.

 Pemberton Castle (Fisher-Gideon House)

 Pemberton Castle was constructed in the 1890s, initially as a cylindrical water tower.
 In the 1920s it was converted into a castle.
-In 1927, the Austin Development Company acquired the property and used it as the office for Pemberton Heights.
+In 1927, the Austin Development Company acquired the property and used it as the sales office for the new Pemberton Heights subdivision.
 In 1937, Samuel Gideon, a University of Texas at Austin Professor of Architecture, acquired the property.
-In 1993 the house was a set in the movie Blank Check.
+In 1993, the house was a set in the movie Blank Check.
 The house is currently owned by Robert Rodriguez.